FAQs

 Development of instructional skills is an important part of your graduate education and training.
 While there are no teaching requirements for the first semester of the ILS program, your home department may have a teaching requirement and your advisor may require you to serve as a teaching assistant at some time during your graduate program.
 This is a question that should be explored with all potential advisors.

 At this time, we only accept applications for the upcoming Fall term.
-To apply to the Neuroscience program, all applicants (domestic and international) must apply through UGA and also the Integrated Life Sciences (ILS) program around Dec.
+To apply to the Neuroscience program, all applicants (domestic and international) must apply through UGA and also the Integrated Life Sciences (ILS) program by Dec.
 1. Please check the ILS website for updated application information and modified deadlines.
 The Neuroscience program abides by their guidelines.

 Since the Neuroscience program accepts students through ILS, please contact their office directly regarding their application (ilsinfo@uga.edu).
 For questions concerning your general UGA application, please contact the University’s Graduate School Office (gradadm@uga.edu) for assistance.
 All others should be directed to neuro@uga.edu.